davidcarayon/InraeThemes/README.md

 <!-- badges: end -->

-> *InraeThemes is a collection of R-related templates, themes, and other
+> *InraeThemes is a collection of R templates, themes, and other
 > graphical elements based on formats related to R and in accordance
 > with the INRAE design system.*